casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 The `sign` function throws an error if the Casper Signer is not connected (see `isConnected`) or if the signing public key (`publicKeyHex` above) does not match the active public key in the Signer.

-Once you have the `signedDeployJSON` you can craft a [POST request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) to your dApp's backend, passing along the signed JSON deploy in the body.
-Be sure to set the `Content-Type` header to `application/json`.
+Once you have the `signedDeployJSON`, you can craft a [POST request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) to your dApp's backend, passing along the signed JSON deploy in the body.
+Set the `Content-Type` header to `application/json`.

 ## Responding to Signer Events